 As it moves through blood vessels (capillaries) in the alveoli walls, your blood takes the oxygen from the alveoli and gives off carbon dioxide to the alveoli.

-These tiny alveoli structures taken all together form a very large surface area to do the work of your breathing, both when you’re at rest and when you are exercising.
-The alveoli cover a surface that measures more than 1,076.4 square feet (100 square meters).
+These tiny alveoli structures, taken together, form a very large surface area to do the work of your breathing when you’re resting and exercising.
+The alveoli cover a surface of more than

 The bronchi divide into smaller branches called bronchioles.
 And at the end of each bronchiole is a small duct (alveolar duct) that connects to a cluster of thousands of microscopic bubble-like structures, the alveoli.